rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/windows-services.md

 ## Failure Actions

-This is a particularly heinous bit of pinvoke.
+This is a particularly nasty bit of pinvoke.
 Blame falls squarely on the function we need [ChangeServiceConfig2()](https://docs.microsoft.com/en-us/windows/desktop/api/winsvc/nf-winsvc-changeserviceconfig2a) because its second parameter specifies what type the third parameter is a pointer to an array of.

 We heavily consulted and munged together the following sources:
 - [pinvoke.net entry for ChangeServiceConfig2()](http://pinvoke.net/default.aspx/advapi32/ChangeServiceConfig2.html)